magit/emacsql/README.md

 through generic functions.
 You need to define a new class that inherits from `emacsql-connection`.

- * Implement `emacsql-waiting-p`, `emacsql-close`, and `emacsql`.
+ * Implement `emacsql-waiting-p`, `emacsql-parse`, and `emacsql-close`.
  * Provide a constructor that initializes the connection and calls `emacsql-register` (for automatic connection cleanup).
+ * Provide `emacsql-types` if needed (hint: use a class-allocated slot).
  * Ensure that you properly read NULL as nil (hint: ask your back-end to print it that way).

 The provided implementations should serve as useful examples.
+If your back-end outputs data in a clean, standard way you may be able to use the emacsql-simple-parser mixin class to do most of the work.

 ## See Also